 Skip to content

-First ships sail from Ukraine under grain deal
+First ships sail from Ukraine in grain deal with Russia, Turkey and U.N.

 The first commercial ship to leave Ukraine's port of Odesa since late February under the Black Sea Grain Initiative